cemoner/frontendmentor-room-challenge/README.md

-In this project I am trying to implement what I learned about the best practices correct units, sass @use and @forward, sass partials for organizing files and sass folder structure, sass mixins for less code, css maps for breakpoints for responsive design, and css slider animations(no library)
+In this project I am trying to implement what I learned about the best practices correct units, sass @use and @forward, sass partials for organizing files, sass folder structure, sass mixins for less code, css maps for breakpoints for responsive design, and css slider animations(no library)